A growing Queensland needs more housing

-We all want a place to call home.
+It’s all part of helping more Queenslanders find a place to call home.

-That’s why the new Queensland Government is investing $2 billion in infrastructure like transport, water and power to get land ready to build homes sooner.
+That’s why the new Queensland Government’s $2 billion dollar Residential Activation Fund is delivering the essential infrastructure needed to build more homes sooner.

 Authorised by the Queensland Government, Brisbane.